What Homeowners Need to Know About Flood Insurance

 What does flood insurance not cover?

 Flood insurance does not cover furniture and personal property located in a basement.
-Also not covered are:
+Also not covered is:

 Where can I buy flood insurance?